georgehemmings/three_strikes_rails/README.md

 # Three Strikes #

 Three Strikes is an app for keeping track of the times when people wrong you.
-When a person wrongs you give them a strike!
+When a person wrongs you, give them a strike!
 You can record a date and reason for the strike, for future review.
 If a person gets three strikes maybe you should lose them!